Updated May 30, 2020

 And when they feel frustrated and anxious before the project even begins, you’ll be fighting an uphill battle to make them happy.

-Each business is unique, but every business needs an onboarding process.
-While the steps may vary from business to business, it’s important to take the time to map out your onboarding process so that you are able to weed out problem clients before they become problems, and set expectations for the project.
+Each business is unique, but every business needs a client onboarding process.
+While the steps may vary from business to business, it’s important to take the time to map out your client onboarding process so that you are able to weed out problem clients before they become problems, and set expectations for the project.
 This lets potential clients know that you’re the right fit for them, and helps them know what to expect.

 Some of the links in this article are affiliate links.
 By clicking them and making a purchase, I will receive a small commission.
 I only share products and services that I love and genuinely recommend.
 The affiliate links are just a nice bonus.
 I appreciate you purchasing through my affiliate links!
+See my full terms here.

 A potential client lands on your website